-You can put commands in the sys:system \autoexec.ncf file to load the required RConsoleJ agent NLM using the sys:system \ldrconag.ncf file each time the server is started.
+You can put commands in the SYS:SYSTEM\AUTOEXE.NCF file to load the required RConsoleJ agent module using the SYS:SYSTEM\LDRCONAG.NCF file each time the server is started.

-Since the NLM requires the remote password, you can place an encrypted version of the password in the ldrconag.ncf file, too.
-The method described in this section secures the server console by hiding the remote console password from users who access the autoexec.ncf file.
+Since the module requires the remote password, you can place an encrypted version of the password in the LDRCONAG.NCF file too.
+The method described in this section secures the server console by hiding the remote console password from users who access the AUTOEXEC.NCF file.

-The following procedure explains how to set an encrypted password and autoload rconag6.nlm with the encrypted password.
+The following procedure explains how to set an encrypted password and autoload RCONAG6.NLM with the encrypted password.

-1. To encrypt a password for rconag6.nlm, enter the following:
+1 To encrypt a password for RCONAG6.NLM, enter the following:

-[LOAD] RCONAG6 ENCRYPT
+RCONAG6 ENCRYPT

-2. Enter the password you want to use for remote console sessions.
+2 Enter the password you want to use for remote console sessions.

-If you want to use the user ADMIN password, you must enter it at this point.
+If you want to use the ADMIN password, you must enter it at this point.

-3. Enter the other required port information.
+3 Enter the other required port information.

-The system displays the encrypted value and a message asking if the LOAD RCONAG6 command should be written to the sys:system\ldrconag.ncf file.
+The system displays the encrypted value and a message asking if the RCONAG6 command should be written to the SYS:SYSTEM\LDRCONAG.NCF file.

-4. To include the LOAD RCONAG6 command with your encrypted password in the ldrconag.ncf file, respond Yes.
+4 To include the RCONAG6 command with your encrypted password in the LDRCONAG.NCF file, respond Yes.

-The system places a LOAD RCONAG6 command into the sys:system \ldrconag.ncf file with the encrypted password as a parameter.
+The system places a LOAD RCONAG6 command into the SYS:SYSTEM\LDRCONAG.NCF file with the encrypted password as a parameter.

-You can execute the ldrconag.ncf file with the encrypted password whenever you want to load rconag6.nlm, or you can place the command to execute the file into your autoexec.ncf file by completing all the steps in this procedure.
-Either option will save you from having to type in the encrypted password, which is often quite long, every time you load rconag6.nlm.
+You can execute the LDRCONAG.NCF file with the encrypted password whenever you want to load RCONAG6.NLM, or you can place the command to execute the file into your AUTOEXEC.NCF file by completing all the steps in this procedure.
+Either option will save you from having to type in the encrypted password, which is often quite long, every time you load RCONAG6.NLM.

-5. To autoload rconag6.nlm with an encrypted password on startup, use either NWCONFIG or EDIT to open the autoexec.ncf file.
+5 To autoload RCONAG6.NLM with an encrypted password on startup, use either NWCONFIG or EDIT to open the AUTOEXEC.NCF file.

-For information about editing NCF files, see "Using EDIT to create and Edit Text and Batch Files."
+For information about editing NCF files, see Using EDIT to Create and Edit Text and Batch Files.

-6. Move the cursor to the end of the file and type the following:
+6 Move the cursor to the end of the file and type the following: